fbtriangle/AIESEC/Preparation/Homework/README.md

 Question:
 Write a program to compute the frequency of the words from the input.
 The output should output after sorting the key alphanumerically.
 Suppose the following input is supplied to the program:
-New to Python or choosing between Python 2 and Python 3?
-Read Python 2 or Python 3.
+New to JS?
+Read JS.
 Then, the output should be:
 2:2
 3.:1
 3?:1
 New:1
-Python:5
+JS:5
 Read:1
 and:1
 between:1